Organized in January 2004, members come from Alamance, Forsyth, Guilford, Rockingham, Stokes, and other counties. All welcome!

 The reports are currently emailed to Triad members and posted on the plant society's members only pages, but more may be available here, as well, before long, so please stay tuned....
 To join the Triad listserv, please visit triadncwfps or contact Nancy.

-To learn more about the wonderful flora of North Carolina, visit Rob Evan's blog, highlighting flowers in some of the Plant Conservation Program preserves, http://ncplantcon.blogspot.com.
-The Plant Conservation Program's staff manages preserves across the state and contributions c/o the NC Friends of Plant Conservation are greatly appreciated for the program's work acquiring and managing these unique and tremendously special communities.
+To support conservation of the wonderful flora of North Carolina, you can join or donate to NC Friends of Plant Conservation.
+The NC Plant Conservation Program's staff manages preserves across the state and contributions c/o the NC Friends of Plant Conservation are greatly appreciated for the program's work acquiring and managing these unique and tremendously special communities.
 To learn more about the program, visit http://www.ncplantfriends.org.

 - Tater Hill Trip (August 02, 2008)